hashicorp/terraform-provider-google/website/docs/r/securityposture_posture_deployment.html.markdown

 * `desired_posture_id` -
   This is an output only optional field which will be filled in case when PostureDeployment state is UPDATE_FAILED or CREATE_FAILED or DELETE_FAILED.
-  It denotes the desired Posture to be deployed.
+  It denotes the desired posture to be deployed.

 * `desired_posture_revision_id` -
   This is an output only optional field which will be filled in case when PostureDeployment state is UPDATE_FAILED or CREATE_FAILED or DELETE_FAILED.
-  It denotes the desired Posture revision_id to be deployed.
+  It denotes the desired posture revision_id to be deployed.

 * `failure_message` -
   This is a output only optional field which will be filled in case where